-Many applicants fail because they have no idea how the Immigration & Checkpoints Authority of Singapore (ICA) screens a Singapore PR application.
+Many applicants fail because they have no idea how the Immigration & Checkpoints Authority of Singapore (ICA) screens a permanent residency application.

-At Immigration Solutions, you will learn about the PR screening process and how you can improve the chances of getting your permanent resident application approved.
+At Immigration Solutions, you will learn about the screening process and how you can improve the chances of getting your submission approved.

 2. Audited Form Submission

-From 18th December 2017 onwards, all permanent resident applications have to be submitted through the e-PR online system and this whole process becomes very complicated.
+From 18th December 2017 onwards, all applications have to be submitted through the e-PR online system and this whole process becomes very complicated.

 If you do not know how to answer any of the questions, you cannot proceed to the next question and your whole application cannot be submitted.
-Moreover, there is a time frame given to complete your Singapore PR application.
+Moreover, there is a time frame given to complete your submission.
 If you cannot complete within the given time frame, your whole application will be voided.

-At Immigration Solutions, we will complete all these questions and handle the entire application for you.
+At Immigration Solutions, we will complete all these questions and handle the entire documentation for you.

 3. Correct Compulsory Documents

-A lot of people make mistakes in the compilation of documents during their Singapore PR application.
-For instance, applicants mix up their Statement of Account with Notice of Assessment for their income tax documentation, resulting in the rejection of their application.
+A lot of people make mistakes in their compilation of documents.
+For instance, applicants mix up their Statement of Account with Notice of Assessment for their income tax documentation, resulting in rejection.

-Most applicants also forget to translate their non-English documents into English, causing their permanent resident application to be rejected as well.
+Most applicants also forget to translate their non-English documents into English, causing them to be rejected as well.